Abel Resino

-Abel Resino Gómez (born 2 February 1960), sometimes known just as Abel, is a Spanish retired footballer who played as a goalkeeper, and a manager.
+Abel Resino Gómez (born 2 February 1960), known simply as Abel as a player, is a Spanish former professional football goalkeeper and manager.

-Nicknamed El Gato (The Cat) due to his reflexes, he played most of his professional career at Atlético Madrid.
-For roughly one year, starting in early 2009, he also coached the club, helping it qualify once for the Champions League.
+Nicknamed El Gato (The Cat) due to his reflexes, he spent most of his career at Atlético Madrid.
+For roughly one year, starting in early 2009, he also coached the club, helping it qualify for the Champions League.

-Over ten seasons, nine of those with Atlético, Abel appeared in 264 matches in La Liga.
+Over ten seasons, nine of those with Atlético, Abel appeared in 264 La Liga matches.

 Playing career

 Born in Velada, Province of Toledo, Abel arrived at Atlético Madrid in 1982 from lowly CD Ciempozuelos after also having represented local CD Toledo, but would have to wait five years (four of those spent with the reserve side, only managing to be first-choice in his third season) to become a starter.
-He went on to amass over 300 overall appearances for the club, winning back-to-back Copa del Rey trophies.
+He went on to make 303 competitive appearances for the club, winning back-to-back Copa del Rey trophies.

-Abel held the record for the longest clean sheet in La Liga at 1,275 minutes, finally being beaten by Luis Enrique of Sporting de Gijón on 19 March 1991.
-This record was also the European record in a single season until 2009, when Edwin van Der Sar from Manchester United broke it against Fulham.
+Abel held the record for the longest streak without conceding a goal in La Liga at 1,275 minutes, finally being beaten by Luis Enrique of Sporting de Gijón on 19 March 1991.
+This record was also the European one in a single season until 2009, when Edwin van Der Sar from Manchester United broke it against Fulham.

-Leaving the Colchoneros precisely before the team's double conquest in 1995–96, Abel closed out his career at the age of 36 after one season with Madrid neighbours Rayo Vallecano, helping them retain their top division status.
-He played in two 1991 friendlies with Spain, the first being on 27 March in a 4–2 defeat to Hungary and the second with Romania the following month.
+Leaving Atlético precisely before the team's double conquest in 1995–96, Abel closed out his career at the age of 36 after one season with Madrid neighbours Rayo Vallecano, helping them retain their top-division status.
+He played two 1991 friendlies for Spain, the first being on 27 March in a 4–2 defeat to Hungary and the second with Romania the following month.